ucsb-cs56-projects/cs56-games-connectfour/README.md

   - Easy
     - Moves are made by the computer randomly
   - Normal
-    - Moves are made by the computer randomly until it detects 3 circles in a row of its own color or the human's and makes moves accordingly
+    - Moves are made by the computer randomly until it detects 3 circles in a row of its own color or the human's or a 2 in a row of it's own color and makes moves accordingly
   - Advanced
     - Moves are made by the computer randomly until it detects 2 or 3 circles in a row of its own color of the human's and makes moves accordingly.